-- plan-specific basis; - Making adjustment to, or introducing new, program-wide interventions and/or policies focused on the needs of those identified populations; - Developing modified, or additional, plan PIP requirements; and/or - Additional requirements for plan QAPIs, further described in Section III(A) of this Quality Strategy.
+- Developing disparity-specific quality measure improvement targets, on a program-wide and/or plan-specific basis; - Making adjustment to, or introducing new, program-wide interventions and/or policies focused on the needs of those identified populations; - Developing modified, or additional, plan PIP requirements; and/or - Additional requirements for plan QAPIs, further described in Section III(A) of this Quality Strategy.

 The Department will use the health equity analysis, with other reports such as those from accrediting bodies and generated within the Department, in its annual review of each plan's proposed QAPI.
 This will ensure that each plan is actively assessing - and responding to - opportunities to address health disparities in collaboration with Department-developed, cross-plan interventions.
-The Department is committed to developing measure targets that not only address overall continuous quality improvement but also target opportunities to reduce health disparities.